Intrinsic function

-In computer software, in compiler theory, an intrinsic function (or built-in function) is a function (subroutine) available for use in a given programming language whose implementation is handled specially by the compiler.
+In computer software, in compiler theory, an intrinsic function, also called built-in function or builtin function, is a function (subroutine) available for use in a given programming language whose implementation is handled specially by the compiler.
 Typically, it may substitute a sequence of automatically generated instructions for the original function call, similar to an inline function.
 Unlike an inline function, the compiler has an intimate knowledge of an intrinsic function and can thus better integrate and optimize it for a given situation.

-Compilers that implement intrinsic functions generally enable them only when a program requests optimization, otherwise falling back to a default implementation provided by the language runtime system (environment).
+Compilers that implement intrinsic functions may enable them only when a program requests optimization, otherwise falling back to a default implementation provided by the language runtime system (environment).

+Vectorization and parallelization

 Intrinsic functions are often used to explicitly implement vectorization and parallelization in languages which do not address such constructs.
 Some application programming interfaces (API), for example, AltiVec and OpenMP, use intrinsic functions to declare, respectively, vectorizable and multiprocessing-aware operations during compiling.
 The compiler parses the intrinsic functions and converts them into vector math or multiprocessing object code appropriate for the target platform.

 Some intrinsics are used to provide additional constraints to the optimizer, such as values a variable cannot assume.